carhuang/MultiTask-API/README.md

 ## Run Jest Unit Tests
 1. Create a new file `test.env` in the `/config` folder.
-The content would be the same as the content in `dev.env` but with one change for the variable `MONGODB_URL` to create a separate test database.
+The content would be the same as the content in `dev.env` but with a different variable `MONGODB_URL` to create a separate test database and an additional variable `USER_EMAIL` to test email sending with SendGrid.
 ```
 PORT=3000
 SENDGRID_API_KEY=<Your email API key from step #2>
 JWT_SECRET=<Your JWT secret key>
 MONGODB_URL=mongodb://127.0.0.1:27017/task-manager-api-test
-EMAIL=<Your email address>
+EMAIL=<Your verified SendGrid sender email address>
+USER_EMAIL=<Another email address for receieving welcome/goodbye emails>
 ```
 2. Run tests in the `/tests` folder
 ```